SamLau95/nbinteract/docs/README.md

 Before, creating an interactive webpage required authors to know HTML, CSS, and Javascript.
 With `nbinteract`, authors just need to know Python.

-This Gitbook contains documentation and examples of `nbinteract` usage.
+This website contains documentation and examples of `nbinteract` usage.
 Use the left sidebar or the right and left arrow keys to navigate the docs.

 [ipywidgets]: https://github.com/jupyter-widgets/ipywidgets